-The accounts of missionary work in the Church provides an invaluable window into what cultures are like before Christ and His truth.
-There is always a certain nobility in every culture, even the most pagan, for Man, even far distant from Christ, never loses his dignity, nor his awareness of the most basic principles of the moral law, or some of them, we may hope.
-But in a culture without Christ, there is also much devilry.
-The Asiatic people in particular in their long history brought the art of torture and execution to a whole new level.
+The accounts of missionary work in the Church provides a telling window into what things were like before the arrival of Christ and His salvific truth – far from an Edenic paradise.
+True enough, there is always a certain nobility in every culture, even the most pagan, for Man, even far distant from Christ, never loses his dignity, nor his awareness of the most basic principles of the moral law.
+But in a culture without Christ, there is also much that is, quite frankly, deeply evil, one manifestation of which is bringing the art of torture and execution to a whole new depth.
 The accounts of the martyrs of Japan were bad enough, displayed in the novel and film Silence, but in Vietnam the martyrs suffered things almost beyond imagining.
-You may have heard the phrase ‘death by a thousand cuts’, which we use metaphorically (as in, the incremental and inexorable tax increases), but was all too real in many of these victims, slowly sliced to death before the eyes of on-lookers.
+You may have heard the phrase ‘death by a thousand cuts’, which we use metaphorically (as in, the incremental and inexorable tax increases); but this was all too real in many of these victims, slowly sliced to death before the eyes of on-lookers.

-But we need not belabour the point, for one with eyes fixed on heaven, bodily torment is of little account.
-As one of the martyrs put it in today’s Office of Readings:
+But we need not belabour the point, for one with eyes fixed on heaven, bodily torment is of little account, and fear transformed by love, a point to ponder in our own troubled days.
+As one of the martyrs, Paul Le-Bao-Tinh, put it in today’s Office of Readings:

 In the midst of these torments, which usually terrify others, I am, by the grace of God, full of joy and gladness, because I am not alone – Christ is with me.